fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * The "base node", i.e. the system from which you conduct the exam is an XFCE desktop on Ubuntu 20.04.
 It is entered via the Remote Desktop control near the top.
 * You are allowed to use any of the utilities that are included with the desktop, which includes and is not limited to
     * `Terminal Emulator` - you may open as many terminal windows as you like.
-    * `File Manager` - May or may not be of use.
-Remember that it can only see the file system of the desktop host, not any other host that may be involved in the exam.
+    * `File Manager` - Unlikely to be of use.
+Bear in mind that it can only see the file system of the desktop host, not any other host that may be involved in the exam.
 Note also that the host that the terminal emulator opens on is _not_ the desktop host.
 I have tested this - any files created in the home directory in the terminal do not show in the home directory that File Manager is looking at!
     * `Text Editor` - (called `Mousepad`) can be used to take notes in place of the old Exam Notepad. **Remember** that the desktop filesystem is _not_ the same file system as the terminal emulator, so you can't edit YAML in this then expect to find the saved file in the terminal's filesystem!
     * `Firefox` - is included on the desktop for viewing documentation.
 They helpfully pass this through a proxy which blocks access to all but permitted documentation, so no chance of accidentally going elsewhere.
 You may open multiple tabs in Firefox.
 * Links to documentation, *considered most helpful to complete your work*, have been added to a Quick Reference box within each item’s instructions.
 Clicking on any of these links opens a tab in Firefox.